hmyahya201/git-practice/Readme.md

 hello, This is git practice lession.
 Just I want to clarufy that how much I can remember the git comanda.
 Thank you to reachout to me.
+Now I woul like to share with my friends and new lerners how I think about git-hub and how I can mangage that.